Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Preconditioned SGD convergence analysis

 The convergence analysis in Sections~\ref{sec:Global}–\ref{sec:local} suggests two practical mechanisms through which preconditioners shape late‑stage behavior: \begin{itemize} \item \emph{Local conditioning.} Curvature‑aware preconditioners (e.g., Fisher, Gauss–Newton, Hessian, K‑FAC) tend to reduce the metric–smoothness constant \(\hat L\) and can increase the local PL constant \(\hat\mu_{\mathrm{PL}}\).
 In our bounds, this improves the effective local condition number \(\hat L/\hat\mu_{\mathrm{PL}}\), permits larger admissible fixed learning rates \(\alpha \le \mu/(\hat L K_G)\), and reduces the leading constant under diminishing learning rates. \item \emph{Noise attenuation.} Preconditioners aligned with the gradient‑noise structure reduce the preconditioned noise level $K$ in the late‑stage regime.
 Together with improved conditioning (smaller \(\hat L/\hat c\) or \(\hat L/\hat\mu_{\rm PL}\)), this lowers the noise floor, which scales with their \emph{product}.
 Fisher‑based and related methods are especially effective because they explicitly incorporate gradient statistics. \end{itemize}

 These two mechanisms—improved conditioning and reduced preconditioned noise—match the behavior observed in Section~\ref{sec:experiments}.
 Curvature‑matched preconditioners (Fisher, Gauss–Newton, K‑FAC, Hessian) typically yield faster late‑stage contraction by reducing \(\hat L\) and, in some cases, increasing \(\hat\mu_{\mathrm{PL}}\), while their use of gradient second‑moment information tends to reduce \(K\).
 Adaptive/diagonal methods likewise lower \(K\) by damping high‑variance coordinates, though their alignment with curvature is typically weaker.
+Recent theory further suggests that in anisotropic settings, Kronecker-structured preconditioning can be statistically necessary for efficient feature learning, whereas entry-wise/diagonal scaling offers only partial improvements \citep{zhang2025on}.